Presidency of Herbert Hoover: Election of 1928

 After President Calvin Coolidge announced in August 1927 that he would not seek a second full term of office in the 1928 presidential election, Hoover emerged as the front-runner for the Republican presidential nomination.
-While Hoover gained the support of important party constituencies and won several primaries, some party leaders opposed his candidacy.
+While Hoover gained the support of important party constituencies and won several primaries, some party leaders were at best, lukewarm to his candidacy.
 Coolidge viewed Hoover's candidacy with ill-concealed disgust, remarking that "for six years that man has given me unsolicited advice—all of it bad."
 Hoover's opponents were unable to unite around an alternative candidate, and Hoover won the presidential nomination on the first ballot of the 1928 Republican National Convention.
 The delegates considered re-nominating Vice President Charles Dawes to be Hoover's running mate, but Coolidge, who hated Dawes, remarked that this would be "a personal affront" to him.
 The convention instead selected Senator Charles Curtis of Kansas, who had Native American ancestry.

 Delegates to the 1928 Democratic National Convention nominated New York Governor Alfred E. Smith, who was described by Smith ally Franklin D. Roosevelt as "the Happy Warrior of the political battlefield."
 Hoover campaigned for efficiency and the Republican record of prosperity.
 Smith ran on his record of efficiency earned over four terms as governor.
 Both candidates were pro-business, and each promised to improve conditions for farmers, reform immigration laws, and maintain America's isolationist foreign policy.
-They differed on the Volstead Act which outlawed the sale of liquor and beer.
+They differed on the Volstead Act, which outlawed the sale of liquor and beer.
 Smith was a "wet" who called for its repeal, whereas Hoover gave limited support for Prohibition, calling it an "experiment noble in purpose."
 While Smith won extra support among Catholics in the big cities, he was the target of intense anti-Catholic rhetoric from the Ku Klux Klan, as well as numerous Protestant preachers in rural areas across the South and West.

 In the November election, Republicans won an overwhelming victory.
 Though Smith carried every large urban area in the country, Hoover received 58 percent of the popular vote and a massive 444 to 87 Electoral College majority.
 Hoover won 40 states, including Smith's home state; he also succeeded in cracking the "Solid South", winning in five traditionally Democratic states.
 Historians agree that Hoover's national reputation and the booming economy, combined with deep splits in the Democratic Party over religion and prohibition, were the decisive factors in the 1928 election.

+Elections during the Hoover presidency

 Transition

 Before President-elect Hoover would take office, there was a nearly four-month transition period.

 In November 1928, President-elect Hoover embarked on a ten-nation goodwill tour of Latin America.
 He delivered twenty-five speeches, stressing his plans to reduce American political and military interference in Latin American affairs.
 In sum, he pledged that the United States would act as a "good neighbor."
 While crossing the Andes from Chile, a plot to bomb Hoover's train as it crossed the vast Argentinian central plain was foiled.